The “Essentials”: our line even more accessible

 The first signal we received came from our respective friends.

-They earn a very honorable living, support us in our adventure, but how many times have I heard "I can't psychologically spend more than €100 on a shirt" .
+They earn a very decent living, support us in our adventure, but how many times have I heard "I can't psychologically spend more than €100 on a shirt" .

-On a personal note, I haven't forgotten what it's like to dress on a tight budget .
-It's difficult to tell me that many small budgets are following us, without us having pieces that they could afford, even though they want to renew their wardrobes.
+On a personal note, I haven't forgotten what it's like to dress on a budget .
+It's hard to believe that many people on a budget follow us, without us having any pieces they could afford, while they want to update their wardrobes.

 We received a lot of feedback saying the same thing: